 This Blog Includes:

-Senior secondary education marks the beginning of our career as this is the time when we make a transition from school into the college where we delve into the world of higher studies.
-It is the time when we think of what to study after 12th.
-The scores obtained in the 12th result are pivotal for the entrance exams of professional degree courses and securing admission for higher studies.
-If you are not satisfied with the results and want to improve your scores, the CBSE improvement exam is the way to go for it.
+The scores obtained in the 12th result are pivotal for the entrance exams of professional degree courses and securing admission for higher studies be it in India or abroad.
+If you are not satisfied with the results and want to improve your scores for the board exams held for class 10th and 12th, the CBSE improvement exam is the way to go for it.
 The exam can be taken for one or more subjects by students who have qualified a subject but the scores are not up to the expectation.
 But those with a backlog first need to qualify the subject to be able to appear in the improvement exam.
 The new scored marks will be considered as your result and that would reflect on your final mark sheet.

 Here are the tentative dates for the CBSE Improvement exam 2021 as per the exam dates of this year: